- Genest Global Faculty

 Fay Faraday is a lawyer with an independent social justice practice in Toronto.
-She represents unions, community organizations and coalitions in constitutional and appellate litigation, human rights, administrative/public law, labour, and pay equity.
-She also works collaboratively with community groups and coalitions to provide strateigc and policy advice on constitutional and human rights issues.
+She represents unions, community organizations and coalitions in constitutional and appellate litigation, human rights, administrative/public law, labour and pay equity.
+She also works collaboratively with community groups and coalitions to provide strategic and policy advice on constitutional and human rights issues.

 In her work as a lawyer, she has addressed a wide range of issues relating to equality and fundamental freedoms under the Charter, gender and work, rights of migrant workers, rights of persons with disabilities, race discrimination, employment equity, poverty, income security, socioeconomic rights, and international human rights norms.
 She has represented clients in constitutional litigation at all levels of court, including numerous cases at the Supreme Court of Canada.